developerpiru/TRACS/README.md

 3. Extract the TRACSv1.1.1 folder to any location you desire.

-	Where v1.1.1 is the version number of the release you downloaded (e.g. v1.1.1)
+	Where v1.1.1 is the version number of the release you downloaded.

 4. Open a Terminal window and nagvigate to that folder.